+STORMWATER MANAGEMENT PROGRAM: 7. e.)
+Illicit Discharges and Improper Disposal - Public Reporting.
 PERMITTEE ACTIVITY INTERLOCAL RESPONSIBILITY REPORTING REQUIREMENT ALL Implement a public education and outreach program to promote, publicize, and facilitate public reporting of the presence of illicit discharges and improper disposal into the MS4.
 The permittee shall maintain and publicize a phone line for public reporting of suspected illicit discharges and improper disposal.
 The permittee shall also disseminate information on the problems associated with illicit discharges, illicit connections and improper disposal, how to identify them, and how to report incidents discovered.
 The written SOP for the program shall include the following and be reviewed annually: • the goals and objectives; • the topics to be addressed; • a description of the target audience(s); • a description of the activities and materials (including which topics are to be addressed by each) for each target audience and why those activities/materials were chosen; • the methods for distribution; • the annual schedule for the activities/distribution; • the method for documenting activities; • identification of the staff / department(s) / entities responsible for performing the outreach activities; and • a description of the resources allocated to implement the program.
-BCEPGMD Report on the pul education and outre activities that performed or sponso by the permittee wit the permittee wit the public reporting suspected illicit dischar and improper disposa materials, including type and number activities conducted, type and number materials distributed, a the number of Web visits (if applicable) each ANNUAL REPOR
+BCEPGMD Report on the public education and outreach activities that are performed or sponsored by the permittee within the permittee's jurisdiction to encourage the public reporting of suspected illicit discharges and improper disposal of materials, including the type and number of activities conducted, the type and number of materials distributed, and the number of Web site visits (if applicable) in each ANNUAL REPORT.

 STORMWATER MANAGEMENT PROGRAM: 7. e.)
 Illicit Discharges and Improper Disposal - Public Reporting.
 PERMITTEE ACTIVITY INTERLOCAL RESPONSIBILITY REPORTING REQUIREMENT (continued) If these activities are conducted under a contractual agreement with another permittee, one SOP may be developed for all the Permittees covered by the agreement.
 A single SOP may address all three of the required public education and outreach topics as per Parts III.A.6, III.A.7.e and III.A.7.f of the permit.
-Maintain documentation of the type and number of public education and outreach activities conducted, the type and number of materials distributed, and the number of Web site visits (if applicable). (continued)
+Maintain documentation of the type and number of public education and outreach activities conducted, the type and number of materials distributed, and the number of Web site visits (if applicable). (continued) (continued)